 “The biggest step to take is to assess where you are right now and be prepared,” Landrum says.
 “The reality is, the number of interviews you get tell a very clear story.
 It’s really just being receptive to knowing what generally happens, and reviewing that information and knowing what resources your school will provide for you.”

 Keep calm, and spring into action

 In the event that you don’t match, even if you’ve got the above plans in place, advisors are cognizant that it’s a difficult pill to swallow and that some processing time is necessary.
 That said, there’s only so much time before students need to get moving on new applications.

 SOAP week begins directly after Match decisions are handed out, and students taking part should be ready to meet with their advisor to prepare as soon as they can.
 Students are not allowed to contact programs, but advisors and counselors are available to provide emotional support and help them put up to 45 applications together to send out.

 Of course, by this point, students need to have had honest discussions with both their advisors and their loved ones on what they’re willing to do to match.
 There are many factors to consider, including whether to change one’s desired specialty and/or geographic location.

 “Right after it happens, we have a really in-depth conversation on why they didn’t match and if their application can be improved for SOAP,” Peck says.
 “It’s also important to get everybody involved, like family and significant others, in agreement on the steps that lie ahead before you’re in a high-pressure time crunch of having to accept an offer.”

-While SOAP is very competitive, students tend to hear back from programs and match very quickly, Peck says.
+While SOAP is very competitive, students tend to hear back from programs and get placed very quickly, Peck says.

 You have options after SOAP

 If SOAP doesn’t work out for you, there are still plenty of paths you can take to continue your medical career.

 Continuing to move forward is the top priority, Landrum says.